It’s time to think about hiring if…

 Finding the right candidate costs both time and money.
 Build some padding into your new hire budget for online ads, job fairs, and time spent evaluating candidates.

 Unless you’re incredibly lucky, a new employee will need ramp-up time and training.
 It’s not a hard cost (unless you need to buy things like a new laptop or ergonomic chair).
 But it is an opportunity cost: what would you have normally spend those few weeks doing?
+And can you make the time for filling out all the essential forms for new employees?

 How to know if you’re financially ready for an employee